 Tips for Expressing More Milk

 Your breasts work on a kind of feedback system: when they’re full and there’s nobody to drink the milk, your body gets the message and slows production.
-If, on the other hand, milk is flying off the shelves faster than your body can restock it, so to speak, supply will increase to match.
+However, if your breast milk is “flying off the shelves” faster than your body can restock it, your supply will increase to match the demand.

-This means that if you want to increase supply, you need to remove milk from your breasts often, rather than waiting for them to fill up (source).
+This means that if you want to increase supply, you need to remove milk from your breasts often, rather than waiting for them to fill up (3).

-Besides, if you do pump and end up with extra, it can always be frozen.
-Focus on maintaining an even, steady flow and you’ll soon come into sync with your baby.
+If you do end up with extra breast milk, it can always be frozen.
+Focus on maintaining an even, steady flow, and you’ll soon come into sync with your baby.

-- Efficient nursing: Firstly, make sure your baby is nursing well and has a good latch, since a suckling baby is the best way to drain your breasts thoroughly and completely.
+- Efficient nursing: Make sure your baby is nursing well and has a good latch.
+A suckling baby is the best way to drain your breasts completely.

-- Nurse frequently: Aim for every 2 hours during the day and every 3 hours during the night.
+- Nurse frequently: Aim to breastfeed every 2 hours during the day and 3 hours during the night.

 - Pump to increase supply: Try pumping for a few minutes after the last drop to encourage flow.

-- Keep healthy: You need a balanced diet with plenty of rest and fluids anyway, but even more so when breastfeeding.
+- Keep healthy: You always need a balanced diet with plenty of rest and fluids, but you need this even more so when breastfeeding.